rishi93/my_computer/README.md

 The program is booted with the program already stored in the ROM, and the `reset` button acts as the power on button, and it starts executing the program.

-There is a `make` command that takes care of this for you, and you can modify the `ROM_FILE` argument to load the ROM with the binary program of your desire.
+There is a `make` command that takes care of this for you, and you can modify the `ROM_FILE` argument to load the ROM with the binary program of your choice.

 ```bash
 make Computer ROM_FILE=programs/add_first_n.bin